jch/personal-finance/README.md

 ## Extras

-* Health Savings Account (HSA)
-** Do not invest until balance would exceed minimum to avoid fees ** preferably a plan that allows investment in index funds
+* Health Savings Account (HSA) - 1) Do not invest until balance would exceed minimum to avoid fees 2) preferably a plan that allows investment in index funds like Wells Fargo or Health Savings Administrators 3) Continue to pay medical expenses out of pocket when possible to maximize tax deferred growth
-*** Wells Fargo
-*** Health Savings Administrators
-** Continue to pay medical expenses out of pocket when possible
 * 529 plan - saving for education expenses

 ## Tools